DavidEvangelistaC99/OBC/README.md

 </p>

 ## Overview
-This repository contains the source code and documentation derived from preliminary tests conducted for the implementation of an Onboard Computer (OBC) applied to an experimental rocket designed by APU Space.
+This repository contains the source code and documentation derived from preliminary tests conducted for the implementation of an OnBoard Computer (OBC) applied to an experimental rocket designed by APU Space.<br><br>
 The project focuses on validating hardware, sensors, and communication systems prior to final deployment.
 The system employs STM32 NUCLEO boards, specifically the NUCLEO-H755ZI dual-core board operating as the onboard computer inside the rocket, and the NUCLEO-F446RE board used as the ground station system.

 ## Methods